 - Put the beans into the machine but ensure it’s not too full.
 If you overfill it, the automatic agitation won’t work.
 Manually stir the beans to get the agitation started.

 - The first crack happens around 3-5 minutes and the second follows at 6-8 minutes.

 - Remove the chaff that collects in the machine spout

 - Cool the beans in a colander and let rest for 12 hours.

 Home roasting with a dedicated roaster

-- Simply measure out your beans and pour them into the machine.
+- Simple measure out your beans and pour into the machine.
 Follow the instructions for that particular model.

 - After the desired roast level, remove and cool quickly before letting it rest.

-For those of you still considering whether or not to roast coffee yourself, try renting time at a co-working facility for coffee roasting.
+For those of you still apprehensive about how to roast your coffee beans, try renting time at a co-working facility for coffee roasting.
 This concept is newer to the coffee world, and may not be available in every city just yet.
 Be sure to check your area for options.

 The more you practice, the easier it gets and before you know it, you’ll be a pro roaster.
 So, take the leap and try out home roasting for yourself.
 It makes a world of a difference.